Chestnut Maple Walnut Chocolate Bread

 How to plant a tree or wildflower from a fabric root-prune pouch is different than planting from a plastic pot.
 The fabric pot allows for the roots

-Propagating trees from cuttings is an easy and economical way to grow lots of native trees.
-You can grow hundreds of trees from foot-long branches
+Propagating trees and shrubs from cuttings is an easy and economical way to grow lots of native trees.
+You can grow hundreds of trees from

 Whatever you think of climate change projections, the impacts of extreme weather are evident: tropical cyclones in Alaska, arctic blasts, killer heat waves, extreme droughts, 500-year floods, mega wildfires, and life-threatening blizzards.
 The

-The Latin name for Persimmon, Diospyros, literally means “divine fruit.”
-So it’s no surprise that it was a staple of Native American orchards for centuries.
+The Latin name for persimmon, Diospyros, literally means “divine fruit.”
+American persimmon was a staple of Native American orchards for centuries.
+Today, it’s hard to

 The recently introduced Biochar Research Network Act would establish a national network of up to 20 research centers to expand the production and use of